PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

-# NMMNH Digitization Project Completed Weekly Summary Items
+# NMMNH Digitization Project Completed Bi-Weekly Summary Items

 This document lists major tasks completed by the team over the course of the project as reported in the Weekly Meeting notes.